 The Xcode project files are inside the Xcode folder, to keep them separate from the files for the other development systems.
 The discussion assumes this arrangement and we recommend that you use it.
-Note that the compiled XOP is in the WaveAccess/Xcode/build folder.
+Note that the compiled XOP is in the WaveAccess/Xcode/build/Debug folder.
+Older versions of Xcode used the term Development instead of Debug.

-The build and English.lproj folders as well as the Info.plist, version.plist and WaveAccess_Prefix.pch files are created by Xcode.
+The build and English.lproj folders as well as the Info.plist and WaveAccess_Prefix.pch files are created by Xcode.
 You may see other Xcode-created folders and files.

-WaveAccess.xcode is the project file and contains the project settings.
+WaveAccess.xcodeproj is the project file and contains the project settings.
 (Actually it is a package folder, not a file.)
 The build folder contains data created by the compiler such as object code as well as the compiled XOP.